 Yes.
 There are all types of scholarships available at the local, state and national levels of competition.
 Even if you do not win a title you are still eligible for scholarship assistance.
 The Miss America Organization is the leading provider of scholarships for young women in the world.
-Each year, the organization makes available more than $40 million in cash and tuition scholarship assistance.
+Each year, the organization makes available millions in cash and tuition scholarship assistance.

 I have not been competing since I was a child, do I have a chance of becoming Miss America?

 Yes.
 Most titleholders have not competed in pageant systems long before being awarded a local title and scholarship money.
 In her first year of competition, Miss America 2002 Katie Harman won a local title and went on to become the first runner-up to Miss Oregon.
 The following year she won another local, was selected as Miss Oregon and went on to become Miss America 2002 with only 2 years of competition experience.
 Katie entered the Miss America system solely for the scholarship money and in 2 years has earned more than $75,000 in scholarships to assist in furthering her education.